-- 3.1 The number of complaints received over the year has increased on the previous year.
+- 3.1 The number of complaints received over the year has increased on the previous year, and the previous five years.
 Please see the figures in the table below at 3.3.
-There were some council services who had suspended their operations for several months, in the year 2020-2021 and this will have reduced the potential for something to go wrong.
-However, the total number of complaints is the highest that it has been in the last 5 years - 3.2 Following the publication of the Housing Ombudsman's Complaint Handling Code we no longer report on the average time taken to respond to complaints.
+There were some council services who had suspended their operations for several months in the year 2020-2021, due to Covid restrictions and this will have reduced the potential for something to go wrong in that time and consequently kept complaints low. - 3.2 Following the publication of the Housing Ombudsman's Complaint Handling Code we no longer report on the average time taken to respond to complaints.
 Our new measure, introduced at the start of the 2021-2022 year, is the percentage of complaints resolved within the agreed target time of 10 or 20 days for level one and level two complaints respectively.
 The Local Government and Social Care Ombudsman (LGSCO) guidelines are less specific.
 In their published best practice guidance for the public on how to complain, it indicates that local authorities should reply to customers within a reasonable time which should normally be within 12 weeks.

 3.3 Year Number of complaints Average response time

-2017-2018 361 6.2 days

 2018-2019 291 7.6 days

 2019-2020 338 7.4 days

 2020-2021 260 8.1 days

 2021-2022 392 66% within target

+2022-2023 459 70% within target

-4 Breakdown of Complaints
+4. Breakdown of Complaints

-4.1 Of the 392 complaints received for 2021-2022 the broad categories they relate to are set out in the table below.
+4.1 Of the 459 complaints received for 2022-2023 the broad categories they relate to are set out in the table below.
 The figures for the previous 2 years are included for comparative purposes.

+1

-Service area or responsibility 2019-2020 2020-2021 2021-2022
+Service area or responsibility 2020-2021 2021-2022 2022-2023

-Responsive repairs 96 79 166
+Repairs & Maintenance 79 166 199

-Tenancy issues 63 49 67
+Tenancy issues 49 67 75

-Housing Solutions 34 25 64
+Housing Solutions 25 64 51

+Parking 4 7 39

-Council Tax / NNDR 36 18 27
+Council Tax / NNDR 18 27 22

-PPASB service 8 16 13

-Events (Christmas Market) 9 2 10

-Community Services 13 12 7

-Parking 18 4 7

-Housing Investment 20 10 6
+Housing Investment 10 6 17

+Community Services 12 7 15

-Planning and building control 7 9 5
+Planning and building control 9 5 9

-Benefits 12 4 4

-Major developments 2 3 3

-Private Housing 2 5 2
+Private Housing 5 2 7

+Events (Christmas Market) 2 10 7

+PPASB service 16 13 5

-Customer Services 2 2 2
+Customer Services 3 2 2

-Licensing 1 1 1
+Legal Services 3 0 2

+Property Services 0 1 2

+Civic & Democratic Services 0 0 2

+Major developments 3 3 1

-Environmental Health 5 2 1
+Environmental Health 2 1 1

+Recreation and Leisure 3 0 1

-Bus Station 0 0 1
+Bus Station 0 1 1

-Human Resources 0 0 1

-Property Services 0 0 1
+Bereavement Services 1 0 1

-Central Market and Cornhill 0 12 0
+Central Market and Cornhill 12 0 0

-Legal Services 0 3 0

-Recreation and Leisure 7 3 0
+Benefits 4 4 0

-Bereavement Services 0 1 0
+Licensing 1 1 0

-Democratic Services 3 0 0
+Human Resources 0 1 0

+000 150

-Total complaints 338 260 392
+Total complaints 260 392 459

-- 4.3 Upheld complaints: Of the 392 complaints responded to in 2021-2022, 49% (193) were upheld.
-This is an increase on the percentage upheld in the previous two years which was 39% and 40% respectively.
+- 4.3 Upheld complaints: Of the 459 complaints responded to in 2022-2023, 55% (254) were upheld.
+This is an increase on the percentage upheld in the previous two years which was 49% and 40% respectively.
 In instances where a complaint is upheld customers are offered an explanation and an apology.
 In certain circumstances they may also be offered some other form of redress.
-Additionally, the officer upholding the complaint completes a feedback form for the directorate complaint monitoring officer outlining lessons earned, training needs and any recommended changes to procedures. - 4.4 The lessons learned are reported through each Departmental Management Team (DMT) by the Directorate Monitoring Officer.
+Additionally, the officer upholding the complaint completes a feedback form for the directorate complaint monitoring officer outlining lessons earned, training needs and any recommended changes to procedures. - The lessons learned are reported through each DMT by the Directorate monitoring officer.
 DMT are therefore fully aware of the complaints received.
 Where any changes to procedure are required or potential policy developments are needed these are discussed and taken forward as appropriate.